-Report cards will be sent home four times during the course of the school year.
-Report cards are distributed on the week following the end of the nine weeks.
-Parents can pick up report cards when parent-teacher conferences are held during the 1st and 3rd quarters.
+Parents are encouraged to monitor their student's grades by logging into PowerSchool.
+Reports cards will be sent home at the end of the year after all grades have been finalized.
 Parents are encouraged to participate in the parent-teacher conferences and to bring any questions they might have pertaining to their child.
 Please refer to your school calendar for the exact dates and times.
-Elementary conferences are scheduled and held in the respective elementary classrooms.
-The High School conferences are held in the high school gym.
+Elementary and high school conferences are scheduled and held in teacher's respective classrooms.